Vict0r-David/Wood/README.md

 # wood
-Software that optimizes the cutting plans of a piece in a log
+Software that optimizes the cutting plans of pieces in a log